 I recently came to the decision that My Darling Vegan needs more sandwich recipes!

-I have a few, like my Tempeh Rueben and BLT with Avocado Mayo but that’s about it.
+I have a few, like my Tempeh Rueben, Vegan Egg Salad Sandwich, and BLT with Avocado Mayo but that’s about it.
 With so many amazing sandwich options out in the world, two is not nearly enough!
 So today I begin fixing what’s missing on MDV with a brand new sandwich recipe – the Tofu Banh mi.

-Classic Banh mi is a popular street food in Vietnam, one of the best fusion cuisines I know, and possibly my favorite sandwich OF ALL TIME.
-A blend of of Vietnamese and French foods, this sandwich combines Vietnamese meats and vegetables with the French baguette and it’s wonderful creamy condiments for a sandwich that will amaze you.
+A classic Banh mi sandwich is a popular street food in Vietnam, one of the best fusion cuisines I know, and possibly my favorite sandwich OF ALL TIME.
+A blend of Vietnamese and French foods, this sandwich combines Vietnamese meats and vegetables with the French baguette and its wonderful creamy condiments for a sandwich that will amaze you.

 The first step is swapping out the Vietnamese meat for marinated tofu.
 I used extra firm tofu that is pressed and marinated in a mixture of soy sauce, sesame oil, hoisin sauce, and rice vinegar for a classic Vietnamese taste.
-Once the flavors have soaked in, the tofu is then cut into 1/4″ slices and pan-fired in hot oil for that chewy, crispy texture.
+Let the flavors soak into the tofu then cut into 1/4″ slices and pan-fried it in hot oil for that chewy, crispy texture.